-The VMS serves many purposes for doctors and for the general public.
-For physicians, the Society provides an arena to meet colleagues informally and discuss issues of the day.
-The VMS hosts three annual social events:
+The VMS celebrates 127 years and continues to provide assistance to doctors and the general public.
+For physicians, the Society provides an arena to unite colleagues informally.
+The VMS hosts and helps facilitate various annual social events such as:

 - The Listerian Oration